Jet Set Radio: Performative Rebellion

 While my AC was out during the hottest days of the year (so far), I escaped from sweaty reality into one of the video games of my luxuriant Steam backlog: Jet Set Radio.
 Weeks before, I had played about an hour of it.
 Then, frustrated, I quit.
 This time, however, Jet Set Radio cast its spell over me for hours at a time, deep into the night, until I saw Goji plummet to his death multiple times, somehow.

 In Jet Set Radio, originally released in the US as Jet Grind Radio for copyright reasons, the player controls rollerblading delinquents called “Rudies” in different urban levels based off parts of Tokyo.
-The opening narration identifies the setting as Tokyo-to, but immediately adds that they just call the place Tokyo, making me wonder why the writer made this decision.
-The cold open is basically a tutorial where the player forms a gang called the GGs, initially consisting only of Beat, Gum, Tab, and their dog Potts.
+The opening narration identifies the setting as Tokyo-to but immediately adds that they just call the place Tokyo, making me wonder why the writer made this decision.
+The cold open is a tutorial where the player forms a gang called the GGs, initially consisting only of Beat, Gum, Tab, and their dog Potts.
 Over the course of the story mode, the player can recruit seven additional Rudies to the GGs, each with their own different stats affecting speed, inertia, graffiti skill, and paint maximum.
-There are also six (I think?) hidden characters.
+There are also six (I think?) hidden characters, including a cybernetically modified Potts.
 The player will revisit the same environments multiple times to complete different goals, fulfilling five different mission types.
 The most common involves spray-painting graffiti on a certain number of preset targets within a time limit.
 Red arrows mark required targets and green optional ones.
 To fill the paint meter, the player collects spray cans alluringly hovering around the level.
 Yellow cans correspond to one can of paint, but the rarer blue cans add five to the Rudie’s supply.
 Red cans instead refill the HP meter, which might imply the Rudie is drinking paint?
-Perhaps the red spray cans are full of Kool-Aid or a futuristic beverage, since Jet Set Radio is theoretically set around 2020.
+Perhaps the red spray cans are full of a futuristic health drink since Jet Set Radio, judging from the reboot Jet Set Radio Future, is theoretically set around 2024.

 Some targets you can tag with a single press of the trigger, but others force the player to stop dead in their tracks and move the analog stick as directed by on-screen prompts that imitate the Rudie’s dance-like movements, as though graffiti requires fluid grace like a calligrapher’s brush.
 Quick-time events generally ruin any video game unlucky enough to include them (looking at you, Bayonetta), but Jet Set Radio pulls it off.
 In the story missions, squads of enemies complicate this process, initially the fanatical Onishima’s cops and later the Golden Rhino yakuza rushing in with bullets, tear gas, and fire to stop the Rudie with ludicrously overwhelming force.
 If the cops will hunt you with earthbound units like dogs or SWAT units, a good strategy is to begin on the street-level graffiti, since otherwise you will have to hit these targets with a mob of goons on your tail.
 The time limit and increasing enemy presence add strategy and target prioritization to what at a glance looks like a casual skating game.
 There is no full-proof method to tagging quick-time event walls while the cops are on your tail, but completing a row of analog stick swipes tends to warp the Rudie to a different part of the wall for the next animation, which can be enough to dodge an enemy tackle.